Oat milk is the creamiest plant-based milk. Use homemade oat milk for coffees, smoothies, or lattes for a super creamy vegan creamer!

 - 2 teaspoons pure vanilla extract

 - 2 teaspoons maple syrup optional

-Add all ingredients to a blender and blend for about 20 seconds.
+- Add oats, water, vanilla, salt, and maple syrup (optional) to a blender and blend for about 20 seconds.
 Don't over blend because the oat milk will start to get gummy.

 - Holding a nut bag over a mixing bowl, pour oat milk into nut bag, separating the liquid from the pulp.
 Squeeze nut bag until liquid is drained.